zhol0777/is-this-good/KEYCAPS.md

 ### Signature Plastics (SP)

 Manufactured in America, SP provides flexible kitting and wide customizations, and are known for excellent communication with their customers (vendors or designers).
 They even offer one-off sets for a somewhat hefty price.
 DCS (a profile similar to Cherry) lead times have suffered significant growth due to a brief stint of popularity after designers migrated their sets to DCS to avoid the unpopularity of GMK lead times among potential customers, and SA lead times remain rough (due to significantly more resin used for that profile over the other profiles they offer).
 DSS and DSA lead times remain good.
 While their made-to-order sets tend to be doubleshot ABS, they do offer some limited dye-sublimated PBT options.
-Their SA is nearly glossy-smooth, while their ABS DSS and DSA sets are aggressively textured.
-DSS, DSA, and DCS are all on the thinner side.
+Their SA is nearly glossy-smooth, DCS is moderately textured, and ABS DSS and DSA sets are aggressively textured.
+DSS, DSA, and DCS are all on the thinner side, while their SA is fairly thick.
+Their lead times are prone to ballooning quickly after accepting a few orders of GB sets.

 ### JTK (JT Keycaps)

 Cherry profile keycaps in doubleshot and tripleshot hiragana, cyrillic, and US-International (Griseann/Royal Alpha) ABS.
 Thickness is comparable to GMK.
-They are somewhat infamous for significant delays and slow communication with designers and vendors, even prior to covid.
+They are somewhat infamous for significant delays (such as with HSA) and slow communication with designers and vendors, even prior to covid.
 Their molds quality is moderately good, although more seasoned customers may have quibbles with the consistency of the thickness of the lines in some letters in their molds.
-Texture is a little more slick than DMK.
+Texture is a little more slick than GMK or DMK.

-### DMK
+### DMK (Domikey)

+#### Cherry profile

-Doubleshot and tripleshot hiragana and cyrillic (with upcoming Hangul) tripleshot molds.
+Doubleshot and tripleshot hiragana and cyrillic (with supposedly upcoming Hangul) tripleshot molds.
 Thickness comparable to GMK.
 Lead times appear to be very good, although it appears their load is managed by running few made-to-order keysets.
 The alphas are high-quality, their space bars are very straight, but the quality of the molds on the icon+text modifier keys should be noted, as it appears the letters bleed out a little bit.
 The caps themselves are textured moderately, which I find pleasant.

+#### SA profile

+`>.` key legend is kinda sinking compared to the other keys.
+Otherwise fine, has shiny/glossy finish like SP SA.

 ### EnjoyPBT (ePBT)